+The Portuguese Immigration Office - AIMA (Agência para a Integração, Migrações e Asilo) - assumes exclusively administrative competences and is responsible for processing visa requests, residence permits as well as residence cards for family members of EU citizens and permanent residence cards for EU citizens and family members.

-- AIMA (Agência para a Integração, Migrações e Asilo) was created and assumed exclusively the administrative competences. - AIMA processes visa requests and residence permits. - The Registry Office (Instituto dos Registos e do Notariado) is now responsible for receiving renewal applications (temporary and permanent), while AIMA is responsible for issuing the respective decision. - The City Councils deal with registrations in the case of EU citizens.
+The Registry Office (Instituto dos Registos e do Notariado) is responsible for receiving renewal applications (temporary and permanent), while AIMA is responsible for issuing the respective decision.

+The City Councils deal with registrations in the case of EU citizens.